compromise-evident/rolling-code/README.md

 # ...to be standard in all my rand-using repos

-With the RAM_Unix_time_supplement option disabled in e.g schemeOTP, you and those with whom you wish to communicate in the future, will be able to agree upon a handful of characters in person.
+With the RAM_Unix_time_supplement option disabled in e.g schemeOTP, you and those with whom you wish to communicate in the future will be able to agree upon a handful of characters in person.
-And when with your machine, make a text file containing those characters--followed by some character until the file is 1,000+ bytes in size.
+And when with your machine, make a text file containing those characters--followed by any repeating character you've agreed to, until the file is 1,000+ bytes in size.
 With the two of you having this same file (used once for seeds,) your schemeOTP keys are symmetric.

-rolling-code will supplement ciphertext in Authorship, Hypership, and Multiway.
+rolling-code will also supplement ciphertext in Authorship, Hypership, and Multiway.

 <br>
 <br>